 - All personal property will be taken from you and stored until you are discharged.

 - You will get to make a telephone call in order to call a member of your family, friend, or bail bondsman.

-- If you are expected to be released quickly, you will be allowed to wear your street clothes, if not you you will have to wear a jail issued jumpsuit.
+- If you are expected to be released quickly, you will be allowed to wear your street clothes, if not you will have to wear a jail issued jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell our readers about your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that will help other people that get arrested make it through the process?

 Speak Your Mind

 When you post bail, you will be allowed to go home after you get discharged.
 This process can take from 30 minutes to many hours.
 So, the faster you post bail, the faster you will get let go.
 Also, how fast you get released will depend on if you have a cash bond or if the judge has to figure out how much to set your bail at.
 For a minor charge, you will be booked and then released on your recognizance without having to pay bail.
 When you have completed your jail sentence and know the discharge date, plan to be discharged between 9am and noon.

 If the police have a, or if you need to start a jail sentence, you really should follow the rules and turn yourself into the authorities.
 If it is for a warrant, go down to the jail processing area, and tell someone that you think they might have a warrant for your arrest.
 A record check will be run, and if so, you will be taken into jail custody.
 If you have a jail sentence to serve, report at the time and date that the sentence order or court paperwork states.
 Make sure that you don’t show up late.
 Just bring things that are allowed when you turn yourself in, such as a driver’s license or state issued ID, any prescription medication you might take, and a copy of the sentencing order.